waifuai/quantum-circuit-optimization/src/model-training/nn/dnn/32s/README.md

 ## Files

--   **hybrid_dnn_cirq_optimizer_32s.py**: This file contains the main code for the hybrid DNN-Cirq approach.
+-   **hybrid_dnn_cirq_optimizer_32s.py**: This file contains the main code for the hybrid DNN-Cirq approach for 32s circuits.
 It defines a DNN model that outputs parameters for a parameterized quantum circuit in Cirq.
-It also includes a placeholder for a custom loss function that would integrate the quantum circuit output into the DNN training.
+It uses the central `config.py` for settings and utility functions from `src/model-training/nn/utils/`.
+It includes a placeholder for a custom loss function that would integrate the quantum circuit output into the DNN training.
--   **cpu_dnn_32s.py**: This was the original file that used TensorFlow/Keras for DNN regression.
-It's kept here for reference but is no longer used.
--   **cpu_dnn_32s_resume.py**: This file is also kept for reference but is no longer actively used.

 ## Refactoring Changes